yifanwang97/Explainable-fuzzy-integral/README.md

 We can obtain the fuzzy fusion results of ChI-DE.

+The results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/ChI-DE.txt".

+#### FI-CNN
+(1) Run "testing_acc_val_F1_all.py".

+In this way, we can obtain the accuracy and F1 score on the validation datasets.

-The results are shown in a txt file ""
+The results are shown in a txt file "".